phrounz/go-parano/README.md

  e.g. `examplesub.Query(foo)`
  * What if this is a method and not a function e.g. `dbHandle.Query()`.
  * '?' (static queries) won't work? (depends of the linter, though)
- * Do not check whether the tables and fields exist (should be configurable with an SQL file).
+ * Do not check whether the tables and fields exist (depends of the linter, though, but maybe it could be configurable with an SQL file).

 If you don't want to check queries in a function (e.g. false positives), put as a comment `//!PARANO__IGNORE_CHECK_SQL_QUERIES` on top of the